-Also on June 9, 2017, the Company used part of the proceeds from the Fairfax Private Placement to loan C\$20 million to AOC (the "AOC Loan") on market terms.
-The AOC Loan is denominated in C\$, repayable on demand (with a final repayment date not later than June 9, 2022) and secured by the assets of AOC.
-The AOC Loan carries interest at a rate of 4.5% per annum plus the greater of: (i) 3-month LIBOR; and (ii) 1%, with the applicable rate adjusted at the beginning of each quarter.
-Interest is due at the end of each calendar quarter.
-AOC made a principal repayment to the Company of C\$5 million each on December 18, 2018 and December 19, 2018 resulting in an outstanding loan of C\$10 million and C\$20 million at December 31, 2018 and 2017, respectively.
-At December 31, 2018, the US\$ converted value of the AOC Loan was \$7.4 million.
-AOC has used the loan proceeds for investment purposes.
+On June 9, 2017, the Company used the proceeds from the Fairfax Private Placement to loan C\$50 million to the Arena FINCOs (the "Arena FINCOs Demand Loan") on market terms.
+The Arena FINCOs Demand Loan was repayable on demand (with a final repayment date not later than June 9, 2022) and secured by the assets of the Arena FINCOs.
+The Arena FINCOs Demand Loan carried interest at a rate of 4.5% per annum plus the greater of (a) 3-month LIBOR; and (b) 1%, with the applicable rate adjusted at the beginning of each quarter.
+Interest was due at the end of each calendar quarter.